timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ## Development

-When developing, you need to have immediate feedback to the changes you're making.
+When developing your web application, you need to see immediate feedback from the changes you're making.
 This means seeing the results of your work without having to restart your web server.
 For this reason it's important to create a *dev mode* in your application that can be turned on via a command line flag, or environment variable.
-Once set you can use this variable to rebuild templates on every request, reload files on every request, watch for file changes and auto-reload the web page.
+Once set, you can use this variable to rebuild templates on every request, reload files on every request, watch for file changes and auto-reload the web page.
 You'd be surprised how much your productivity can suffer with a long write and evaluate loop.
 In my opinion it's worth spending time getting this working as soon as possible.

 ```Go
 func (t templateHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {